codetronik/File_DigitalSignature/README.md

 Built in Visual Studio 2019 + Based on openssl

-This program performs digital signature of the file.
+This program performs the signing and verification of the file.

 ## Design
 ### Signing